Feral cats and TNR in Wolverhampton

 For more information about feral cats, scroll down for FAQs.

-If you are interested in helping us with our TNR programme, or would like to talk to us about a feral colony, please call our helpline on 01902 651173.
+If you are interested in helping us with the TNR programme in Wolverhampton, or would like to talk to us about a feral colony in Wolverhampton only, please call our helpline on 01902 651173.

 Feral cat FAQs: